nest/nestml/doc/syntax.md

 Currently there is support for GSL and exact integration.

+In the case that the model is solved with the GSL integrator, desired absolute error of an integration step can be adjusted with the `gsl_error_tol` parameter in a `SetStatus` call.
+The default value of the `gsl_error_tol` is `1e-3`.

 ### Concepts for refractoriness

 In order to model refractory and non-refractory states, two variables are necessary.
 The first variable (`t_ref`) defines the duration of the refractory period.
 The second variable (`ref_counts`) specifies the time of the refractory period that has already passed.
 It is initialized with 0 (the neuron is non-refractory) and set to the refractory offset every time the refractoriness condition holds.
 Else, the refractory offset is decremented.